Summer Camp at Camp Turrell

 Health and Safety

 Our main concern is safety from the trails to the waterfront to the campsites.
-Our resident EMT mans our recently constructed health lodge 24 hours a day.
+Our resident EMT mans our health lodge 24 hours a day.
 Physicians are on call 24 hours a day and arrangements are made with nearby hospitals for higher care if needed.

 Meals At Camp Turrell